PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 # Creating an Agent

-An agent is a code library that interfaces with the ShellCopilot to talk to a specific large language model or other assistance provider.
+An agent is a code library that interfaces with the AI Shell to talk to a specific large language model or other assistance provider.
 Users chat with the agents using natural language to get the desired output or assistance.
-Agents are implemented as C# classes that implement the `ILLMAgent` interface from the `ShellCopilot.Abstraction` package.
+Agents are implemented as C# classes that implement the `ILLMAgent` interface from the `AIShell.Abstraction` package.

-For details about the `ShellCopilot.Abstraction` layer and `ShellCopilot.Kernel`, see the [Shell Copilot architecture][03] documentation.
+For details about the `AIShell.Abstraction` layer and `AIShell.Kernel`, see the [AI Shell architecture][03] documentation.

 ## Prerequisites